VirgileHenry/nerf/README.md

 }
 ```

 Let's specify what space requirements we want.
-We could use the space requirements of our children, but here let's just say we want a fixed size. when drawn, the app will do it's best to provide us with the requested size.
+We could use the space requirements of our children, but here let's just say we want a fixed size. when drawn, the app will give all the screen space to the root, and widgets will distribute that space to their children depending on their requirements and behaviour.
+For example, a sized box (or our counter button) request a fixed size, so when we will put this in a center widget, the center widget will receive the screen size, compare it with our own size, and give us the rect accordingly.

 Finally, let's handle the events.
 We want to handle the button click, and increment the counter.